-Our hormones are the master controllers of our wellbeing.
+Our hormones are the master controllers of our health and wellbeing.

 Hormones determine whether we’re able to be vibrant and energised, they inform our mood, digestion, stress levels, sleep cycle, whether we’re able to reproduce, gain muscle, lose weight, fight off disease and pathogens, and more!

 In light of the importance of our hormones, a lot of the core dis-ease and problems people face is because of the imbalance of their hormones.

 Whether we’re talking about the production of serotonin impacting our mood and state, or the regulation of cortisol on our stress response, whether we’re able to break down and utilise our food for fuel, switch on those survival instincts to avoid traffic accidents, grow from a baby to an adult, and the ability to have children.

 When our hormones are out of balance, when homeostasis (balance) isn’t happening, we experience anxiety, depression, infertility, insomnia, chronic fatigue, inflammatory states – cardiovascular disease, ageing, cancer, auto-immunity, metabolic disease, psoriasis, and gut issues.